UMass/Five College Graduate Program in History

 The requirements for an M.A. with a concentration in Public History include five History courses in a research field, such as U.S. history (two linked historiography courses, a research seminar, and two others).
 M.A. candidates seeking the certificate in Public History are also required to take History 659, Introduction to Public History.
 Students then complete one of a number of tracks, or concentrations, in an area within public history.
 A track consists of two linked courses, which should include at least one course in another department or discipline, in an area within the field.

 The course sequence requires students to read deeply and widely in the literatures of Public History.
 Students will put those readings to the test in field experiences that allow them to excersice their skills on projects for local clients.
 By the time students leave the program they have completed a number of real-world assignments to take on the job market.
 For a sampling of the kinds of projects presently undertaken by our students, see our gallery of student profiles.
-For program requirements, please refer to this checklist.

 I. Museum Studies